Connect with others who understand.

 Your Kidneys: Lupus Nephritis and Kidney Failure

 One of the more severe complications of SLE is a kidney disease called lupus nephritis.
-It occurs when the immune system mistakenly attacks the kidneys, leading to inflammation and reduced kidney function.
+The relationship between lupus and the kidneys is important because the immune system mistakenly attacks the kidneys, leading to inflammation and reduced kidney function.
 Over time, lupus nephritis can lead to kidney damage and, in some cases, kidney failure.
 If you have lupus nephritis or other renal symptoms, your rheumatologist might refer you to a nephrologist (kidney doctor) for additional testing and treatment.

 “I started treatment for lupus nephritis today,” one MyLupusTeam member shared.
 Another said, “I have horrible pain in my kidneys.
 I’m worried about kidney failure and kidney damage.”
 A third said, “I have lupus nephritis.
 I received my second kidney transplant three years ago and am so very grateful for my gift.”